 Examine it.
 Can you let your defense mechanisms down to see it objectively?
 What part of the ‘negative’ feedback is true?
 What can you learn from it?
 Make a mental note and plan to grow in that area.
 Is there something you objectively disagree with?
 Ask for clarification from a place of curiosity.
 Once you have been objective, had a good exploratory conversation about it, if there remains something you disagree with, then let it go.
 You don’t have to own it.
 There is no need to ruminate or perseverate.

-There are a few things going on here.
+A few things are going on here.

-Have a joy filled day, Tonya
+Have a joy-filled day, Tonya

 Want to know more about how coaching can help you or your program?
 Learn more